lineality/Online_Voting_Using_One_Time_Pads/README.md

 - secure
 - specific standards and tests

+## Time, stages, directions, models, perception:
+- Where do problems occur?
+- WHere do miscommunications occur?
+- Where do some models or linear math have no time aspect?
+- Is there schedule-indeterminacy?
+-

 ## interconnected decision events
 - interaction and feedback

 ## contraction of systems
 - cases
 - measures
 - models
 - spread, contagion

 ## STEM and Coordinated Decision Making
 - decisions and coordinations in: